TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 added 10 packages, removed 30 packages, changed 21 packages, and audited 1040 packages in 23s
 ```

-* Unit tests all run successfully
-* Coverage report at package level is pulling in unit test files for some reason, throwing off coverage stats
-* Running at the workspace level fails completely with 100s of errors about `api-extractor-base.json`.
+Unit tests all run successfully.
+However, the coverage report at the package level is pulling in unit test files for some reason, throwing off the coverage stats.
+Running at the workspace level fails completely with 100s of errors about `api-extractor-base.json`.

-* There was a [change in Vite 2.1](https://vitest.dev/guide/workspace.html#defining-a-workspace) which means that a `vitest.workspace.ts` config with the standard pattern of `packages/*` now treats any files in the packages dir as Vitest config files.
+It turns out there was a [change in Vite 2.1](https://vitest.dev/guide/workspace.html#defining-a-workspace) which means that a `vitest.workspace.ts` config with the standard pattern of `packages/*` now treats any files in the packages dir as Vitest config files.
+Previously files were ignored.
+No idea why that's not considered a breaking change.

-* I put common config files for other tools in there.
-* Easy, I thought.
-Just change the pattern to exclude the config files
+I've put common package level config files for a variety of tools in the packages directory.
+Easy, I thought.
+Just change the pattern to exclude the config files.

-* No way to distinguish folders from files with a glob pattern
-* All my config files have extensions.
-Want anything without an extension
+There's no way to distinguish folders from files with a glob pattern.
+I need to find some feature of the naming that distinguishes them.
+All my config files have extensions, so I need a pattern that matches anything without an extension.

-* Can use `*.*` for anything with an extension but no obvious way to say anything without
+I can use `*.*` to match anything with an extension but there's no obvious way to negate that.
+A variety of Google searches fail to find anything resembling a reference manual for glob patterns.

-* Can't find any detailed reference documentation for globs anywhere
-* Ended up looking at [unit tests](https://github.com/SuperchupuDev/tinyglobby/blob/main/test/index.test.ts) for the `tinyglobby` library that vitest uses
-* Suggests that `!packages/*.*` should work
+I ended up looking at [unit tests](https://github.com/SuperchupuDev/tinyglobby/blob/main/test/index.test.ts) for the `tinyglobby` library that Vitest uses.
+That suggests that `!packages/*.*` should work.

-* It appears to work, ignoring the config files and finding my two packages.
-Then all the unit tests blow up, failing to import anything.
+It appears to work when I try it, ignoring the config files and finding my two packages.
+Then all the unit tests blow up with errors on import statements.

-* If I explicitly list the packages using `packages/react-spreadsheet` and `packages/react-virtual-scroll` the same tests run successfully.
-* Weirdly listing both `packages/*` and `!packages/*.*` does work
+If I explicitly list the packages using `packages/react-spreadsheet` and `packages/react-virtual-scroll`, the same tests run successfully.
+After trying some more combinations, I found that listing both `packages/*` and `!packages/*.*` works.

+It doesn't fill me with confidence.

-* The vitest docs say that you can reference packages by their config files instead of their folders and that's what I went with in the end.
-Seems less prone to errors.
+The Vitest workspace docs say that you can reference packages by their config files instead of their folders.
+That's what I went with in the end.
+Feels like it should be less prone to errors.

 ```ts
 export default defineWorkspace([